PART 6

 - Golf specific functional movement screen predicts performance — Pat Sells, Michael Voight: Core-driven pelvic and trunk motion is predictive of skill across drivers, irons, wedges, and putters.

-Every club in the bag demands a different expression of core ignition.
+The Evidence: Every club in the bag demands a different expression of core ignition.
 Drivers rely on deep lower core stability to launch with speed.
 Woods and irons depend on middle core rhythm to compress the ball.
 Wedges require lower core anchoring and upper core finesse to cut through sand and control trajectory.
 Putters rely on upper core posture to keep the stroke quiet.
 Understanding which segment of your core fires with each club is the essence of Tilt Golf.

-Loft determines the relationship.
+The Sentence: Loft determines the relationship.
 Shallow lofts call for deep stability.
 Steep lofts require precise anchoring.
 When the right core segment fires at the right time, the swing becomes stable, powerful, and repeatable.

 CHAPTER 13